jpaquay/jpaquay.github.io/_posts/2026-06-06-beyond-the-perimeter-zero-trust-pqc-horizon.md

 In 2026, that castle isn't just obsolete—it is a tourist attraction with the drawbridge permanently welded down.

 Why?
 Because modern enterprise traffic doesn't arrive on horseback across a drawbridge.
 It arrives over a six-lane highway called **`TCP Port 443`**, encrypted in TLS, driven by ephemeral serverless containers that change IP addresses faster than the weather in Uccle, and piloted by autonomous AI agents invoking tools at 3:00 AM.
-Worse yet, lurking just over the hill is the **Post-Quantum Cryptography (PQC) horizon**, where state-sponsored adversaries are already executing **Harvest Now, Decrypt Later (`HNDL`)** capture against static TLS tunnels and long-lived keys.
+Worse yet, lurking just over the hill is the **Post-Quantum Cryptography (PQC) horizon**—a shift we explored in [**Green FLOPs & Quantum-Proof Cloud**](/blog/2026-04-10-green-floops-and-quantum-proof-cloud/)—where state-sponsored adversaries are already executing **Harvest Now, Decrypt Later (`HNDL`)** capture against static TLS tunnels and long-lived keys.

 As our core engineering mantra goes: **Protect, Control, Comply/Audit**.
 Let's break down why static IP perimeters have collapsed, why this directly impacts every developer and user building in the cloud today, and how to architect a **multi-layered, identity-centric Zero Trust & PQC-ready defense** on Google Cloud.